Ariane 4: Design

 The Ariane 4 was the ultimate development from the preceding members of the Ariane rocket family.
-Compared with the Ariane 2 and Ariane 3, the Ariane 4 featured a stretched first (by 61%) and third stages, a strengthened structure, new propulsion bay layouts, new avionics, and the SPELDA (Structure Porteuse Externe de Lancement Double Ariane), a satellite payload carrier system for launching more than one satellite at a time.
+Compared with the Ariane 2 and Ariane 3, the Ariane 4 featured a stretched first (by 61%) and third stages, a strengthened structure, new propulsion bay layouts, new avionics, and the SPELDA (Structure Porteuse Externe de Lancement Double Ariane) dual-payload carrier.
 The basic 40 version did not employ any strap-on motors, while the Ariane 42L, 44L, 42P, 44P, and 44LP variants all used various combinations of solid and liquid boosters.
 Originally designed to place 2000 to 4200 kg payloads in geostationary orbit, the six Ariane 4 variants, aided by strap-on boosters, enabled the launch of payloads in excess of 4900 kg on several occasions.
 The Ariane 4 launcher reduced the launch costs per kilo by 55% in comparison to the original Ariane 1.

-The rocket was used in a number of variants – it could be fitted with two or four additional boosters rockets: solid-fueled PAP (Propulseurs d'Appoint à Poudre) or liquid-fueled PAL (Propulseurs d'Appoint à Liquide).
+The rocket was used in a number of variants - it could be fitted with two or four additional solid (PAP for Propulseurs d'Appoint à Poudre) or liquid fueled booster rockets (PAL for Propulseurs d'Appoint à Liquide).
+The launcher included a satellite payload carrier system called SPELDA (Structure porteuse externe de lancement double Ariane, French for External Carrying Structure for Ariane Double Launches) for launching more than one satellite at a time.
 The rocket captured nearly 60% of the world's commercial launch services market, serving both European and international clients.
 Atop the third stage was a vehicle equipment stage which housed a computer that performed various functions, including sequencing, guidance, control, tracking, telemetry and an explosive-based self-destruct.

 The Ariane 4 AR 40 was the basic version, with three stages: 58.4 m high, a diameter of 3.8 m, a liftoff mass of 245000 kg and a maximum payload of 2100 kg to GTO or 5000 kg to low Earth orbit (LEO).
 Main power was provided by four Viking 2B motors, each producing 667 kN of thrust.
 The second stage was powered by a single Viking 4B motor, and the third stage was equipped with an HM7-B liquid oxygen/liquid hydrogen motor.
 The Ariane 4 AR 44L, which was outfitted with the maximum additional boost of four liquid fuel rocket strap-ons, was a four-stage rocket, weighing 470000 kg and capable of transferring a payload of 4730 kg to GTO, or alternatively 7600 kg to LEO.